Rosanne Bittner: Heart of the West

 Q: Do I become attached to my characters?

 Thank you for your comment that my characters are so explicit and detailed that it's almost as if they really are a part of history - and you wondered if I become attached to them.
 That's a definite YES!
 I absolutely hate leaving my stories and characters, which is why I love writing big, fat books - so I can stay with these people as long as possible - and so I can properly flesh out all my characters and show how they become involved in real American historical events.
-The love for my characters is also why I have written series books (notably my Savage Destiny series - 30 years old and still selling) and why I've written several trilogies.
+The love for my characters is also why I have written I've written several trilogies and series -- notably my Savage Destiny series (40 years old and still selling), and my Outlaw Hearts series ( I wrote the first book in 1996 and finished the sixth book, BLAZE OF GLORY, 25 years later!)
 In my book IN THE SHADOW OF THE MOUNTAINS, the heroine builds a monument to her father just outside of Denver, Colorado.
 The characters in that book were so real that I had readers write to me wondering where that monument is so that they can visit it!!!
 It doesn't exist, but they thought the people in my book really lived, and that is a wonderful compliment!

 Here's a Complete List of All My Books Here's How To Get Them